gorj00/Angular-Projects/README.md

 most recent movies from external REST API from Movie DB,
   - after guesser makes his guess, options are disabled and coloring of the chosen options follows - red (incorrect guess) or green (correct guess),
-  - app tracks progress at the bottom
+  - app tracks progress at the bottom,
+  - only desktop friendly so far
 - **keywords:**
   - external API ([The Movie DB](https://www.themoviedb.org/))
   - HttpClient